 … and get to bed earlier.
 More sleep, and better quality sleep is one of the most effective stress busting tips of all.

-9. Watch those large lattes
+9. Watch those extra coffees

 Excessive caffeine – whether it’s from coffee, energy drinks or even too much tea – can cause a short term spike in blood pressure and causes your adrenal glands to go into overdrive, which is not a relaxation-friendly state to be in.
 Check here for guidelines on how much caffeine is in your regular drink and how much you should be having.